AdobeDocs/experience-manager-64.en/help/release-notes/cfp-release-notes.md

 >
 >[!DNL Experience Manager Forms] releases the add-on packages one week after the scheduled [!DNL Experience Manager] Cumulative Fix Pack release date.

->[!NOTE]
->
->Skip if you are not using AEM Forms.
-Fixes in AEM Forms are delivered through a separate add-on package.

-1. Ensure that you have installed the AEM Cumulative Fix Pack.
-1. Download the corresponding forms add-on package listed at [AEM Forms releases](https://helpx.adobe.com/aem-forms/kb/aem-forms-releases.html) for your operating system.
-1. Install the forms add-on package as described in [Installing AEM forms add-on packages](https://docs.adobe.com/content/help/en/experience-manager-64/forms/install-aem-forms/osgi-installation/installing-configuring-aem-forms-osgi.html#install-aem-forms-add-on-package).

-### Install AEM Forms JEE installer {#install-aem-forms-jee-installer}

->[!NOTE]
->
->Skip if you are not using AEM Forms on JEE.
-Fixes in AEM Forms JEE are delivered through a separate installer.

-For information about installing the cumulative installer for AEM Forms JEE and post-deployment configuration, see [AEM Forms JEE Patch Installer](jee-patch-installer-64.md).

 ### Uber Jar {#uber-jar}

 The Uber Jar for AEM 6.4.8.4 is available in the [Maven Central repository](https://repo.maven.apache.org/maven2/com/adobe/aem/uber-jar/6.4.8.4/).